-• One example of eventual consistency is the Bitcoin cryptocurrency system.
+One example of eventual consistency is the Bitcoin cryptocurrency system.

-6.2 Bitcoin
+20.2 Bitcoin

-Definition 6.8 (Bitcoin Network).
-The Bitcoin network is a randomly connected overlay network of a few thousand nodes, controlled by a variety of users or corporations.
+Definition 20.8 (Bitcoin Network).
+The Bitcoin network is a randomly connected overlay network of a few thousand nodes, controlled by a variety of owners.
 All nodes perform the same operations, i.e., it is a homogenous network and without central control.

-- The lack of structure is intentional: it ensures that an attacker cannot strategically position itself in the network and manipulate the information exchange.
-Information is exchanged via a simple broadcasting protocol. - Not everyone needs to run a fully validating node, and end-users will likely use a lightweight client that only temporarily connects to the network.
+The lack of structure is intentional: it ensures that an attacker cannot strategically position itself in the network and manipulate the information exchange.
+Information is exchanged via a simple broadcasting protocol.

-Definition 6.9 (Address).
-An address is a textual representation of the hash of an elliptic curve public key.
-A private/public key pair is used to uniquely identify the owner of funds an address.
+Definition 20.9 (Address).
+Users may generate any number of private keys, from which a public key is then derived.
+An address is derived from a public key and may be used to identify the recipient of funds in Bitcoin.
+The private/public key pair is used to uniquely identify the owner of funds of an address.

-- A user may generate an arbitrary number of addresses which serve as the user's identities in the system.
-It is hard to link addresses to the user that controls them, hence Bitcoin is often referred to as being pseudonymous. - The Bitcoin network collaboratively tracks the balance in bitcoins of each address. - The textual representation of an address is composed of a network identifier byte, the hash of the public key and a checksum.
-It is commonly stored in base 58 encoding, a custom encoding similar to base 64 with some ambiguous symbols removed, e.g., lowercase letter "1" since it is similar to the number "1". - The hashing algorithm produces addresses of size 20 bytes.
-This means that there are 2 distinct addresses.
-It might be tempting to brute force a target address, however at one billion trials per second one still requires approximately 2 years in expectation to find a matching private/public key pair.
+- The terms public key and address are often used interchangeably, since both are public information.
+The advantage of using an address is that its representation is shorter than the public key. - It is hard to link addresses to the user that controls them, hence Bitcoin is often referred to as being pseudonymous. - Not every user needs to run a fully validating node, and end-users will likely use a lightweight client that only temporarily connects to the network. - The Bitcoin network collaboratively tracks the balance in bitcoins of each address. - The address is composed of a network identifier byte, the hash of the public key and a checksum.
+It is commonly stored in base 58 encoding, a custom encoding similar to base 64 with some ambiguous symbols removed, e.g., lowercase letter "l" since it is similar to the number "1". - The hashing algorithm produces addresses of size 20 bytes.
+This means that there are 2160 distinct addresses.
+It might be tempting to brute force a target address, however at one billion trials per second one still requires approximately 245 years in expectation to find a matching private/public key pair.
 Due to the birthday paradox the odds improve if instead of brute forcing a single address we attempt to brute force any address.
 While the odds of a successful trial increase with the number of addresses, lookups become more costly.

-Definition 6.10 (Output).
+Definition 20.10 (Output).
 An output is a tuple consisting of an amount of bitcoins and a spending condition.
 Most commonly the spending condition requires a valid signature associated with the private key of an address.
-64

 - Spending conditions are scripts that offer a variety of options.
-Examples include conditions that require the result of a simple computation to be provided, or the solution to a cryptographic puzzle. - Outputs exist in two states: unspent and spent.
+Apart from a single signature, they may include conditions that require the result of a simple computation, or the solution to a cryptographic puzzle. - Outputs exist in two states: unspent and spent.
 Any output can be spent at most once.
-The address balance is the sum of bitcoin amounts in unspent outputs that are associated with the address. - The set of unspent transaction outputs (UTXO) and the rules about how they can be spent is the shared state of Bitcoin.
+The address balance is the sum of bitcoin amounts in unspent outputs that are associated with the address. - The set of unspent transaction outputs (UTXO) and some additional global parameters is the shared state of Bitcoin.
 Every node in the Bitcoin network holds a complete replica of that state.
 Local replicas may temporarily diverge, but consistency is eventually re-established.

-Definition 6.11 (Input).
-An input is a tuple consisting of a reference to a previously created output and arguments to the spending condition, proving that the transaction creator has the permission to spend the referenced output.
+Definition 20.11 (Input).
+An input is a tuple consisting of a reference to a previously created output and arguments (signature) to the spending condition, proving that the transaction creator has the permission to spend the referenced output.